bluetiger9/Qt-Quoted-Printable/README.md

 ##License

-This project is released under GPL v.2.
+This project is released under LGPL, version 2.1.